About Becoming An Athletic Trainer

 It’s best to start with what an Athletic Trainer is not.
 Athletic Trainers (AT) are not physicians, personal trainers nor are they physical therapists.
 They’re not limited to employment with sports teams and they, despite their title, do not focus solely on athletes.
 Athletic Trainers are certified health care professionals working under the direction of physicians.
 Their overarching mission is to use various medical techniques to increase activity amongst their patients.
 And those choosing this occupation can work with a myriad of people focusing on their physical limitations and disabilities.
-Professional and amateur athletes, military personnel, disabled or injured civilians, first responders and others require assistance to recover from injuries or overcome disabilities.
+Professional and amateur athletes, military personnel, disabled or injured civilians, first responders, and others require assistance to recover from injuries or overcome disabilities.

 A medical jack-of-all-trades best describes the diversity of those in this profession.
 They must heal anything from major head and neck trauma to minor acute injuries while promoting long term nutrition and wellness.
 If it can aid in the healing of physical issues, an Athletic Trainer is responsible to know about it.
-Among other focal points, their concentration is on rehabilitation exercises, disabilities and medical conditions, nutrition and pathology, the diagnosis of diseases.
-When considering this career path, many people picture themselves working in the NFL, Major League Baseball or in professional basketball.
+Among other focal points, their concentration is on rehabilitation exercises, disabilities and medical conditions, nutrition, and pathology, the diagnosis of diseases.
+When considering this career path, many people picture themselves working in the NFL, Major League Baseball, or in professional basketball.
 If that’s your goal, you may arrive there eventually but it takes hard work and a commitment to learning the craft as you gain the right experiences to progress your career.
 And, when dealing with patients, the utmost care and bedside manner are necessary due to the great physical and emotional toll often beset upon them.
-Day-to-day, ATs themselves will feel all areas of the emotional spectrum; the pleasure of watching a rehabbing soldier walk for the first time in months and pain of introducing a child to a wheelchair they’ll use for mobility.
-People with empathy, the desire to improve the lives of others and an interest in physiology should consider the field of Athletic Training.
+Day-to-day, ATs themselves will feel all areas of the emotional spectrum; the pleasure of watching a rehabbing soldier walk for the first time in months and the pain of introducing a child to a wheelchair they’ll use for mobility.
+People with empathy, the desire to improve the lives of others, and an interest in physiology should consider the field of Athletic Training.

 To become an Athletic Trainer the minimum education required is a baccalaureate degree.
 As you begin researching programs, reference the Commission on Accreditation of Athletic Training Education (CAATE), the organization responsible for accrediting programs in the field.
 ATs impact all areas of the medical field so well-run educational programs are designed to do the same.
 These accredited programs will focus on several core competencies: